Colorado SB25-003 · In effect since August 1, 2026

 3

-Buy through an FFL.
-Bring your card and certificate to a licensed dealer (that’s us).
-We confirm your course in the state system, run the CBI InstaCheck, and complete the transfer under all applicable state and federal law, including waiting periods.
+Buy your firearm.
+Once you’re eligible, come see us.
+We confirm your status in the state system, run the standard CBI InstaCheck, and complete the transfer under all applicable state and federal law.
+When you’re ready for the rifle, we’re right here in Steamboat.

 The safety course — and the hunter-ed shortcut